RohanpatelUpenn/FISHnet/README.md

 | `merge`  |  Float | Merges Domain calls within N bins of eachother.   |
 | `size_exclusion`  | Integer | Removes domains less than N bins. |

-When considering the interplay of `distances` and `plateau_size` keep in mind that having distances that are closely spaced will require a larger plateau size, while having distances that are spaced farther part will require lower a `Plateau size`.
+When considering the interplay of `distances` and `plateau_size` keep in mind that having distances that are closely spaced will require a larger plateau size, while having distances that are spaced farther part will require lower a `plateau_size`.

 ## Requirments: